porla/docs/docs/api/jsonrpc/methods/torrents_list.md

     // Only return torrents in this save path "save_path": "/dl",

+    // Only return torrents in this session "session_id": 9,

     // Only return torrents that has this tag
     "tags": "foo"